Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Summarizing requires synthesizing key points into a concise overview, demonstrating comprehension. - In math, what does a function describe?
+Rationale: Summarizing requires synthesizing key points into a concise overview, demonstrating comprehension.

 A. Random values